mesosphere/dcos-commons/frameworks/kafka/docs/upgrade.md

 ---
-post_title: Upgrade `1.1.16-0.10.1.0-beta` to `2.0.0-0.11.0.0`
+post_title: Upgrade `1.1.26-0.10.1.0-beta` to `1.1.27-0.11.0-beta`
 feature_maturity: preview
 enterprise: 'no'
 ---

-This document explains how to upgrade the DC/OS Apache Kafka service from version `1.1.16-0.10.1.0-beta` to `2.0.0-0.11.0.0`.
+This document explains how to upgrade the DC/OS Apache Kafka service from version `1.1.26-0.10.1.0-beta` to `1.1.27-0.11.0-beta`.
 Upgrading an existing DC/OS Apache Kafka service in `strict mode` requires special attention.
 Refer to [Upgrade in Strict Mode](#upgrade-in-strict-mode) for more information.

-##  Upgrade Kafka from 0.10.2.x to 0.11.0.0
+##  Upgrade beta-kafka from 0.10.2.x to 0.11.0.0

 This section explains how to upgrade the DC/OS Apache Kafka service from Kafka 0.10.2.x to Kafka 0.11.0.0.